Somiome/R_lactose/README.md

 ![Global Production 2023](./india_dairy_prod/global_butter_prod.png)

+Per New Delpi India, in 2023, India alone produced total of 6750(1000 Metric Tonne) of Butter, but total export accounted for only 18(1000 MMT), which is less than 1% of total production.
+This highly implies that most of butter is domestically consumed.

 ### Actual population consumption

 India, while it's domestic consumption and calory consumption is high, is not the highest in (fluid) milk per capita.
 In fact, per 2013 study it ranks at 99th in the world.